Microplastics and Human Health: What We Learned from a Live Expert Discussion

 A conversation that’s getting closer to home

-This Monday, a room full of scientists, doctors, policymakers and innovators came together around one shared question:
+On Monday 16 March, a room full of scientists, doctors, policymakers and innovators came together around one shared question:

 What do we do next?

 With the release of A Plastic Detox on Netflix, microplastics and their potential impact on human health have moved firmly into the mainstream.
+What was once treated primarily as an environmental issue is now landing much closer to home.

 Our health.